getprove/prove-api/Readme.md

     }
     ```

 2. User receives SMS (text message) with a 6-digit pin.
-When using a test API key, the pin is always `1337`.
+If you're in testMode, then the pin is always `1337`.

 3. Send us the user entered pin to verify their phone number.